udaygin/lua-mdns/README.md

 # nodemcu-mdns (Update in progress.
 Please don't pull yet. )

-Multicast DNS (mDNS) service browser implemented in pure Lua. mDNS provides the ability to provide and find DNS names for local devices.
+Multicast DNS (mDNS) service client/browser in pure Lua for nodemcu platform. mDNS provides the ability to provide and find DNS names for local devices.
 For more information on mDNS and DNS Service discovery, see <http://www.dns-sd.org>.

-This is a adaptation of original repo mrpace2/lua-mdns to nodemcu lua platform.
-You can discover mqtt brokers or other mdns enabled esp8266 in the same network.

 ## Background
 I am often faced with the problem of hardcoding Mqtt broker, Webserver IPs in iot device firmware and nodemcu being my favourite, my lua code has a lot of hardcoded IPs.
 And this model breaks when broker IP changes.
-So wanted the device
+So wanted the device to auto discover services by type and zeroconf/mdns looked like the best option for this usecase.
+While searching for nodemcu modules, I found the work of mrpace2 at mrpace2/lua-mdns and ported it to work with nodemcu platform network stack and callback style.

+if you are looking for a way to make your esp8266 discoverable in local network with out knowing the IP, it is already available in nodemcu firmware as a [module](https://nodemcu.readthedocs.io/en/master/en/modules/mdns/) .

 ## Download and Installation

-since this is a single module file, I suggest raw file download for mdnsclient.lua instead of a checkout. this is ment to be used in your project.
+since this is a single module file, I suggest raw file download for [mdnsclient.lua module]( mdnsclient.lua?raw=true )  instead of a repo checkout.
+This is meant to be used in your project.

-## Example Usage
+## Example

 The code below queries all mqtt brokers available on the local network and prints the IP address and port number for the first one